AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/database-upload-loses-connection-to-mysql.md

 ---
+description: This article provides a solution for when the database upload loses connection to MySQL.
+labels: 2.2.x,2.3.x,Lost connection to MySQL server,Magento Commerce Cloud,database,disk space,how to,lost connection,Adobe Commerce,cloud infrastructure
 title: Database upload loses connection to MySQL
-labels: 2.2.x,2.3.x,Lost connection to MySQL server,Magento Commerce Cloud,database,disk space,how to,lost connection,Adobe Commerce,cloud infrastructure
 ---

+# Database upload loses connection to MySQL

 This article provides a solution for when the database upload loses connection to MySQL.